BenLiu983/Retail_Customer_Segmentation_Sales_Prediction/README.md

 <img src=https://user-images.githubusercontent.com/64850893/204145780-322c980b-c5e5-433b-a3ba-fb389e8326c5.png width="600" height="400">

+** We can observe that the clients are fairly separated with K-means and PCA.

+** The 4 segments are named based on the level of income and age.

 ## 6. Purchase Data Analytics

 * 6.1 Segment Proportion:

 <img src=https://user-images.githubusercontent.com/64850893/204149152-9ce089b6-b63b-4725-a5f9-a0260b465bd3.png width="500" height="400">

+** Note: segment 0 - Standard, segment 1 - Career-Focused, segment 2 - Fewer-Opportunities, segment 3 - Well-Off.

 * 6.2 Number of Purchases by Segment: